kelumKP/alice_and_bob/README.md

 # alice_and_bob
-This is Bob and Alice secure message transaction implementation demonstration application.symmetric encryption and decryption using the implementation of the RSA algorithm provided by the cryptographic service provider (CSP)
+This is Bob and Alice secure message transaction implementation demonstration application.asymmetric encryption and decryption using the implementation of the RSA algorithm provided by the cryptographic service provider (CSP)